 - Develop a basic understanding of key international and regional legal frameworks that underpin rights-based humanitarian advocacy (e.g. Annex 11.14), in refugee crisis, etc.

 - Coordinate with the various actors in CARE International to activate support for CO-level advocacy actions and to coordinate global level advocacy initiatives.

-- Develop a reliable base of information.
+- Develop a reliable base of information / evidence.

-- Identify allies and opponents.
+- Map relevant groups and movements to engage with.
+Identify allies and opponents.

 - Plan the timing of the strategy carefully to take advantage of key events and opportunities to influence the target audience.